kokrah/HTShape/README.md

 (L-kurt) L4 / L2.

-The purpose of this package is to compute the shape (L-skew, L-kurt) statistics of each transcript (eg. gene) in a high-throughput dataset (eg. RNA-seq, microarry).
+The purpose of this package is to compute the shape (ie. L-skew and L-kurt) statistics of each transcript (eg. gene) in a high-throughput dataset (eg. RNA-seq, microarry).
-Using these statistics we can find genes within a dataset whose sample shape is markedly different from the majority of gene in the same dataset.
+Using these statistics we can find genes within a dataset whose sample shape is markedly different from the majority of genes in the same dataset.
 When put together these shape statistics give an overall description of the entire high-throughput dataset.